 - Use a hose with an automatic shut-off nozzle

-For additional ways to save water be sure to check out the 100 water savings tips I put together last year.
+For additional ways to save water just search 100 days, 100 ways on the blog and you will see the complete list of 100 water savings tips I put together last year.

 And while you’re staying inside, hiding out from the hottest summer on record, be sure to check out the movies in our Summer Entertainment Series: Martha’s 5 Terrifying Water Movies and Alan’s 5 Movies Filmed In The L.A.
 River.